Spend this summer studying the business of tourism in two of the top vacation destinations in Europe.

 Course contact hours are 45 hours and recommended credit for the program is 6 semester/9 quarter hours, unless otherwise indicated.

 All study abroad students take one course during each session.
 In Ireland: Sustainable Tourism in Ireland: An Analysis of Responsible Tourism Development.
-In Palma: Globalization, Human Migration, and Tourism: The Balearic Islands as a Case Study
+In Palma: Tourism and Sustainable Development in Europe

 About the City